agrc/gis.utah.gov/_posts/2016-07-11-utah-sgid-statewide-roads-data-layer-updates-7-11-2016.md

 Geocoding services and ArcGIS Server Applications & Web Services are now using the updated SGID10.Transportation.Roads feature class.

-The following highlights what has been updated:
+The following highlights were updated:

 #### County Updates: